 - The Office 365 design includes Exchange Online, SharePoint Online, OneDrive for Business and Teams.

-Other blueprint artefacts include configuration guides and security documentation.
-They are designed to meet Australian Cyber Security Centre (ACSC) requirements for systems that handle and manage information classfied as Protected.
+Other blueprint artefacts include configuration guides, automation guides, and security documentation.
+They are designed to meet Australian Cyber Security Centre (ACSC) requirements for systems that handle and manage information classified as Protected.

 All artefacts provide a standard and proven approach for Microsoft 365.
 They aim to fast track the adoption of the Microsoft Modern Workplace experience.

 The blueprint contains guidance for best practice deployment.
 It incorporates advice from:

 - the Australian Government Information Security Manual (ISM)